rafaelkyrdan/nest-app/README.md

 # nest-app
+Demo project.
 Inspired by Nest - the connected home.

 ## What's it?
 Example of server-to-server integration between Nest and WebSocketServer.